Nursing (NSG)

 NSG 710.
 Finance and Economics in DNP Practice.
 (3)

-Analysis of principles and strategies of finance and economics needed by a nurse leader in a complex organization.
-Students will discuss the external and external factors influencing financial planning and decision making for organizations.
-Emphasis will be on strategies that promote and sustain financial viability.
+This course focuses on the analysis of principles and strategies related to finance and economics utilized by a nurse leader in a complex organization.
+Students will discuss the external and external factors influencing financial planning and decision making for organizations with emphasis on strategies that promote and sustain financial viability of complex organizations.

-This is the first of three sequential courses focusing on the transition to clinical scholar.
-This course is concurrent with the appropriate DNP Practicum and DNP Project courses to share learning experiences with colleagues to develop intra-professional collaboration.
+This is the first of three sequential courses focusing on the transition to the role of a doctorally prepared nurse.
+This course is concurrent with the DNP Project courses to share learning experiences with colleagues to develop intra-professional collaboration.

-This is the second of three sequential courses focusing on the transition to clinical scholar.
-This course is concurrent with the appropriate DNP Practicum and DNP Project courses to share learning experiences with colleagues to develop intra-professional collaboration.
+This is the second of three sequential courses focusing on the transition to the role of a doctorally prepared nurse.
+This course is concurrent with the DNP Project course to share learning experiences with colleagues to develop intra-professional collaboration.

 Prerequisite: NSG 712.

-This is the third of three sequential courses focusing on the transition to clinical scholar.
-This course is concurrent with the appropriate DNP Practicum and DNP Project courses to share learning experiences with colleagues to develop intra-professional collaboration.
+This is the third of three sequential courses focusing on the transition of the role of a doctorally prepared nurse.
+This course is concurrent with the DNP Project course to share learning experiences with colleagues to develop intra-professional collaboration.

 Prerequisite: NSG 714.